ChaoGlenXu/operating-system-project-on-linux-machine-in-C/README.md

 os161
 =====

-The purpose of this repository to keep a copy of the latest starter code for os-161, presumably for the ece344 course offered by University of Toronto.
-We continue to make changes to the start code to make it easier for students to design and test their implementation.
+The project is completed as a part of the course ECE344: Operating System offered by University of Toronto.
+The project was done exclusively by Chao Glen Xu.

 major updates
 -------------